-There is an existing hedge to the north and west of the site boundary which needs to be retained
+There is an existing hedge to the north and west of the site boundary which needs to be retained.

-This could be controlled by an appropriate landscaping condition, however, the impact on the protected trees by this scheme is not acceptable contrary to policies ENV2 and LIV5.
+This could be controlled by an appropriate landscaping condition this scheme is now acceptable and accords with policies ENV2 and LIV5.